arca-inc/ReinforcelandPlugin/README.md

 ## Features

-This plugin offers the following features:
+ReinforceLandPlugin offers the following features:

-1. Reinforcing Blocks: Players can reinforce certain blocks with health points, making them harder to break.
+1. **Reinforcing Blocks:** Players can reinforce certain blocks with health points, making them harder to break.

-2. Block Health Display: When a player punch at a reinforced block (only look need in reinforce mode), they can see its remaining health points as a holographic message.
+2. **Block Health Display:** When a player punches a reinforced block (only available in reinforce mode), they can see its remaining health points as a holographic message.

-3. Block Ownership: Reinforced blocks can be owned by players, and only the owner can add more health to them.
+3. **Block Ownership:** Reinforced blocks can be owned by players, and only the owner or trusted players can add more health to them.

+**Note:** Trusted players also have the ability to add health to reinforced blocks if permitted.

 ## Installation